 Last week we had a tour for the general public of some of the projects from the summer.
 We were lucky enough to be joined be a few of our project hosts.
 Thank you to all who attended!

 Below are a few pictures of projects completed this summer.
-Stay tuned for our annual report and more of our work as we move into the fall.
+Check out our season reports over on our YCC Page for more information.
 Thank you to everyone who made this season a success!